jo288/KoKo_WebProject_FA19/documents/design-journey.md

   - Menu (need to get menu from client)
   - Gallery (need to get images from client)
   - Reviews
+  - Plan Your Order
   - Contact

 - **Content** (List all the content corresponding to main navigation and sub-categories.)
+  - *Home*:
-  - *Home*: introduce the client's restaurant with images and short introductory sentences.
-Display few of the top menus and a link to see more menu.
+    - introduce the client's restaurant with images and short introductory sentences
+    - Display few of the top menus and a link to see more menu
+  - *About*:
-  - *About*: explain more in depth about the restaurant, provide a brief history/information about Korean cuisine
+    - explain more in depth about the restaurant
+    - provide a brief history/information about Korean cuisine
+  - *Menu*:
-  - *Menu*: display menu items with descriptions, address dietary restrictions by allowing to filter for vegetarian, vegan, and gluten free foods
+    - display menu items with descriptions
+    - address dietary restrictions by allowing to filter for vegetarian, vegan, and gluten free foods
+  - *Gallery*:
+    - display the different albums of client's restaurant and the dishes it serves
+    - Clicking on album will take user to new page of pictures of that album
-  - *Gallery*: display the pictures of client's restaurant and the dishes it serves.
-Allow the users to select specific tags to display certain pictures.
-When the image is hovered over, display the title and description of the image as an overlay.
+    - Allow the users to select specific tags to display certain pictures
+    - When the image is hovered over, display the title and description of the image as an overlay.
+  - *Plan Your Order*:
+    - users can input their potential order
+    - will be able to see the price of their order, with and without tax
+  - *Reviews*:
-  - *Reviews*: display customer reviews of clients resturant.
-Allow users to write own review of restaurant and sort through current reviews based on rating or date of review.
+    - display customer reviews of clients resturant
+    - Allow users to write own review of restaurant and sort through current reviews based on rating or date of review.
+  - *Contact*:
-  - *Contact*:A way to contact the resturant and submit reservations or orders.
+    - A way to contact the resturant and submit reservations or orders
+    - can ask questions

 - **Process**
   - Card sort 1: